mikebway/hugo-site/content/post/street-work.md

 picture as she listened to a friend.
 The only person that I spoke to before taking their picture is the cook having a cigarette break in Paris, 2012.

+See the [note at the bottom of the page](#ai-correction) for more information about the one photograph on this page where AI focus correction was applied.
+The use of AI is clearly marked in its caption.

 {{< exhibit >}}

+{{< ai-correction >}}